nfach98/easeplantz/README.md

 # easeplantz

 ## Overview
-Easeplantz is a plant diseases detection application developed using the Kotlin language.
+easeplantz is a plant diseases detection application developed using the Kotlin language.
 This application utilizes machine learning built using tensorflow and keras.
 Easeplantz has two main key features, which are:

 - **Plant disease diagnosis**.
 User took picture of the leaf or pick the picture from gallery and easeplantz will give the diagnosis
 - **Recommendations**.
 After getting the diagnosis, application will also tell the user about what is the right way to treat the disease